Created by Alison Gaylin

 ABOUT THE AUTHOR

 Alison Gaylin is the author of the Edgar-nominated thriller Hide Your Eyes, as well as its sequel, You Kill Me, and several stand-alone novels, including Trashed and Heartless.
-A graduate of Northwestern University and Columbia Universityís Graduate School of Journalism, Alison lives with her husband and daughter in upstate New York.
+A graduate of Northwestern University and Columbia Universityís Graduate School of Journalism, Alison lives with her family in upstate New York.
+Recently she’s been chosen to continue the adventures of the late Robert B. Parker’s Sunny Randall, the first time the series has been written by a woman.
+Long overdue, but I’m really looking forward to what she does with the series.

 BUT I DIGRESS…